nguyenphuminh/JeChain/README.md

 JeChain is 100% open-source, but if you are integrating its source code into your own project, it would be lovely if you credit the original JeChain, I would really appreciate it!

-## Copyrights and License
+## Copyright and License

-Copyrights © 2021 Nguyen Phu Minh.
+Copyright © 2021 Nguyen Phu Minh.

 This project is licensed under the Apache 2.0 License.